UmmeKulsumTumpa/JS-Concept/http_rest/Overview_of_http.md

 - Between **client** and **server**, there are entities called **proxies** that act as both client and server.

 ### Types of Proxies:
-- **Forward Proxy**: Forwards requests from and to anywhere on the internet.
+- **Forward Proxy**: Forwards requests from and to anywhere on the internet. also called as tunnel or gateways
 <img src="images/forward-proxy.png" alt="forward-proxy" width="500" height="300">

-- **Reverse Proxy**: Takes requests from the internet and forwards them to the server through an internal network.
+- **Reverse Proxy**: Takes requests from the internet and forwards them to the server through an internal network. (used to control and protect access to a server for load balancing, authetication, decryption or caching)
 <img src="images/reverse-proxy.png" alt="reverse-proxy" width="500" height="300">

 ### Proxy Computers